pvdz/preval/tests/cases/array/manipulation/swap.md

 ## Todos triggered

-- (todo) Missed opportunity to inline a type tracked trick for $array_push
+- (todo) arr mutation may be able to inline this method: tmpCallCompVal$1
+- (todo) outline any args for tdz

 ## Globals